Rewilding my mind, muscles and tastebuds with AliKats in France

-Sharon Walker reviews a wellness coaching retreat in the rustic hamlet of Mondriand near Morzine and finds surprisingly spectacular veggie food, exceptional natural beauty, and how to be brave
+Sharon Walker reviews a wellness coaching retreat in the rustic hamlet of Montriond near Morzine and finds surprisingly spectacular veggie food, exceptional natural beauty, and how to be brave

-Held in La Ferme de Jules, a large Alpine chalet in the rustic hamlet of Mondriand, the retreat is run by Alikats, a company founded by British couple Al and Kat, who have a reputation for offering brilliant ski chalets.
+Held in La Ferme á Jules, a large Alpine chalet in the rustic hamlet of Montriond, the retreat is run by AliKats, a company founded by British couple Al and Kat, who have a reputation for offering brilliant ski chalets.
 Now they had teamed up with Caitlin Cockerton, a highly regarded professional leadership coach, to offer mindfulness wellness breaks.

 All around me nature was bursting forth, striving and competing in a potent surge of energy.
 Everything seemed to be saying: “Grow, do it!”